Major-League-Summer-Baseball/mlsb-platform/README.md

 python -m unittest discover -s api/test
 # want to run one suite
 python -m unittest discover -s api/test -p <TEST_SUITE>.py
+# to run pytests
+pytest
+# to run a particular grouping
+pytest api/tests/<FOLDER>
+# to run a particular grouping
 ```

 This will use an in-memory database and in-memory cache.
 To actually test